Own-Data-Privateer/hoardy-web/README.md

 Same issues:

+- Both `pWebArc` and `archiveweb.page` store captured data internally in the browser's local storage/IndexedDB by default.

+  This is both convenient for on-boarding new users and helps in preserving the captured data when your computer looses power unexpectedly, your browser crashes, you close it before everything gets archived, or the extension crashes or gets reloaded unexpectedly.

+  On the other hand, this is both inefficient and dangerous for long-term preservation of said data, since [it is very easy to accidentally loose data archived to browser's local storage (e.g., by uninstalling the extension)](./extension/page/help.org#faq-unsafe).

+  Which is why [`pWebArc`](./extension/) has "Archive `collected` reqres by ... submitting them via HTTP" mode which will automatically submit your dumps to [the dumb archiving server](./dumb_server/) instead.

 - When `pWebArc` extension is run under Chromium, [a bunch of Chromium's bugs](./extension/page/help.org#chromium-bugs) make many things [pretty annoying](./extension/page/help.org#faq-debugger).

   Both `pWebArc` and `archiveweb.page` suffer from exactly the same issues, which --- if you know what to look for --- you can notice straight in the advertisement animation [on their "Usage" page](https://archiveweb.page/en/usage/).

   Those issues have no workarounds known to me.
-  But because they exists, I made `pWebArc` instead of trying to port `archiveweb.page` to Firefox, forking it, and making the fork follow my preferred workflow.
+  But because they exists, I made `pWebArc` instead of forking `archiveweb.page`, trying to port it to Firefox, and making the fork follow my preferred workflow.

 ## [DiskerNet](https://github.com/dosyago/DownloadNet)